When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

-\item Both the model and the human subject wrongly classify the input: $f(x)\neq y_x \ \wedge \ h(x) \neq y_x$ If $h(x)=f(x)$, the model's prediction will be (wrongly) considered as correct according to the human criterion.
-Otherwise, the model's output will be considered incorrect, but for wrong reasons. \end{enumerate}

-According to the described casuistry, adversarial attacks aim to produce the second scenario (i.e., ${f(x)\neq h(x)=y_x}$), by imperceptibly perturbing an input $x_0$ that satisfies $f(x_0)=h(x_0)=y_{x_0}$ (i.e., the first scenario) so that the model's output is changed, but without altering the human perception of the input (what, therefore, implies $h(x)=y_x=y_{x_0}$).
+According to the described casuistry, {\mfrr regular} adversarial attacks aim to produce the second scenario ({\mfrr A.0.2,} i.e., ${f(x)\neq h(x)=y_x}$), by imperceptibly perturbing an input $x_0$ that satisfies $f(x_0)=h(x_0)=y_{x_0}$ (i.e., the first scenario) so that the model's output is changed, but without altering the human perception of the input (which, therefore, implies $h(x)=y_x=y_{x_0}$).
 However, assuming that the user is aware of the output, the fulfillment of the attack is subject to whether human subjects can correct the detected misclassification, or have control over the implications of that prediction.
-For example, an adversarial traffic signal will only produce a dramatic consequence in autonomous cars if the drivers do not take the control with sufficient promptness.
+For example, an adversarial traffic sign will only produce a dramatic consequence in autonomous cars if the drivers do not take control with sufficient promptness.

-Regarding the remaining cases, they do not fit in the definition of an adversarial attack since either the input is misclassified by the human subject ($h(x)\neq y_x$) or the model is not fooled (${f(x)=h(x)=y_x}$).
+Regarding the remaining cases, they do not fit in the definition of {\mfrr a regular} adversarial attack since either the input is misclassified by the human subject ($h(x)\neq y_x$) or the model is not fooled (${f(x)=h(x)=y_x}$).
 Nevertheless, assuming a more general definition, scenarios involving human misclassifications could be potentially interesting for an adversary.
-Similarly to \textit{regular} adversarial attacks, which force the second scenario departing from the first one, an adversary might be interested in forcing the fourth scenario departing from the third one.
-Let us take as an example a complex computer-aided diagnosis task through medical images, in which an expert subject fails in its diagnosis while the model is correct.
-In such cases, we can induce a \textbf{human error confirmation} attack by forcing the model to confirm the (wrong) medical diagnosis produced by the expert, that is, forcing $f(x)=h(x)\neq y_x$.
+Similarly to regular adversarial attacks, which force the second scenario departing from the first one, an adversary might be interested in forcing the fourth scenario departing from the third one. {\mfrr Let us take as an example a complex computer-aided diagnosis task through medical images, in which an expert subject fails in their diagnosis while the model is correct.
+In such cases, we can induce a human error confirmation attack by forcing the model to confirm the (wrong) medical diagnosis produced by the expert, that is, forcing $f(x)=h(x)\neq y_x$ \citep{johnson2019ai,goddard2012automation,bortsova2021adversarial,finlayson2019adversarial}.}

 Based on the above discussion, we can determine that some types of adversarial attacks can still be effective even when the user is aware of the output.
 Nonetheless, paradoxically, it is possible to introduce new types of adversarial attacks when the output classification is supported by explanations, as we show in the following section.